I cannot get into Paper Mario: The Thousand Year Door

 It may just not be your thing?

-I think what TTYD gets right, altogether, is it feels like they got the mix of shooting straight and funky self-parody right.
+I think what TTYD gets right, altogether, is it feels like they balanced the mix of shooting straight and funky self-parody.
 I find Paper Mario 1 to be a bit kiddish and especially easy, but ultimately it's still absurdly charming and I'll happily play through it because there's something comforting about the dialogue and aesthetic.
-TTYD takes that charm, turns it on itself to be as un-Mario as it can with some absolutely alien scenarios, characters, and setting, then pokes fun at mainstay Mario elements and the whole contrived setup.
-But I find it does this all by trying to keep you on your toes.
+TTYD takes that charm, turns it on itself to be as un-Mario as it can with some absolutely alien scenarios, characters, and settings, then pokes fun at mainstay Mario elements and the contrived setup.
+It keeps you on your toes.
 Like, Goombella makes some weird quip, aside, joke, or note of disgust every time you tattle an enemy - I find this makes collecting the tattle logs an absolute joy!
-If you don't find them entertaining, then that's OK, and it's understandable you won't find the same incentive to fill it out or keep going.
+If you don't find them entertaining, though, then it's understandable you won't find the same incentive to fill it out or keep going.

-Playing the remake, I feel the magic is that there was this big ironic smarmfest appreciation that started to happen around the turn of the 00's, where people worshipped breaking the fourth wall.
-Even when they do it in TTYD, though, the game just never teeters into navel-gazing.
-It's just happy to give you and itself a little jab in the middle of a conversation with no warning, or to experiment with the game structure for a bit, and then it continues merrily along like everything is normal.
+Playing the remake, I feel the magic is that there was this big ironic smarmfest appreciation that started to happen around the turn of the 00's; it felt winky and grimy when media did it wrong.
+Even when TTYD breaks the fourth wall, though, it just never teeters into navel-gazing because everything is so off-model for Mario.
+It's happy to give you and itself a little jab in the middle of a conversation with no warning, or to experiment with the game structure for a bit, and then it continues merrily along like everything is normal.
 It's weird, it's un-Mario, but it's done with love.
-At the same time I find it runs off a bulletproof, simple turn-based system, and it makes you want to play it by trying to trick you into thinking something unexpected is around every corner.
-I find the most addicting game system is making me think I might laugh every time I hit A.
+At the same time I find it runs off a bulletproof, simple turn-based system, and it tries to trick you into thinking something unexpected is around every corner.
+To me the most addicting game system is making me think I might laugh every time I hit A, and the script makes me want to dig through it.

-If you don't enjoy the script, or find it funny, and the pacing has you down, that's a-OK and you can probably stop playing.
+If you don't enjoy the script, or find it charming, and the pacing has you down, that's a-OK and you can probably stop playing.
 But...

 I bought this and Princess Peach Showtime at the same time.
 Really enjoyed Princess Peach, similarly struggled to get into Paper Mario.
 It’s fine, but I have no nostalgia for it.
 Zelda TotK felt kind of like a chore, but I got into it for a while after setting it aside.
 I keep hoping maybe that will happen with Paper Mario, too.